withastro/docs/src/pages/en/core-concepts/routing.md

 ## Dynamic routes

-A single Astro page file can specify dynamic route parameters in its filename to generate multiple routes that match.
-For example, you might create an `[author].astro` file that generate a bio page for every author on your blog. `author` becomes a _parameter_ that you can access from inside the page.
+A single Astro page file can specify dynamic route parameters in its filename to generate matching pages.
+For example, you might create an `authors/[author].astro` file that generates a bio page for every author on your blog. `author` becomes a _parameter_ that you can access from inside the page.

+In the default static mode, these pages are generated at build time, and so you must predetermine the list of `author`s that get a corresponding file.
+In SSR mode, the pages will be created on request for any route that matches.

 <!-- Named parameters allow you to specify values for "named" levels of these route paths, and rest parameters allow for more flexible "catch-all" routes. -->